-Impact and Timings Actions Plans and Resourcing Expected Outcomes Formative Assessment Practices - PLD to support practice - funding CFPLD.
-Professional Learning around new Digital Technologies Curriculum - 20 hours CFPLD Monitoring student achievement data both summatively and formatively.
+Impact and Timings Actions Plans and Resourcing Expected Outcomes Developing Local Curriculum - PLD to support practice - funding 34 hours CFPLD.
+Professional Learning around new Digital Technologies Curriculum - 22 hours CFLD Monitoring student achievement data both summatively and formatively.
 Making links between specific teaching strategies and outcomes for students.
-Working with Across School Teacher Kahui Ako to share best practice and lift practice in assessment for learning pedagogy.
+Working with Across School Teacher Kahui Ako to share best practice and lift practice in assessment for learning pedagogy in Mathematics and Assessment for Learning.
 Increased achievement for target students within levels and across levels of the curriculum.
-All staff have an understanding and shared skill base around how summative and formative assessment influence outcomes for students.
+All staff monitor and reflect on their teaching practice and the impact of specific tasks, activities and interventions on the achievement, progress and wellbeing of all ākonga.
 Targeted Teaching - Monitoring target students and the effectiveness of specialist programs.
-Monitoring student achievement data both summatively and formatively - Mathematics and Writing - cohort groups as per Student Achievement Targets.
-Efficacy of additional staffing and impact on outcomes for students articulated.
+Monitoring student achievement data - for Maori and Paskifka Students in partnerships with families.
+Monitoring the achievement of target students as a result of explicit teaching plans.
+Articulating the efficacy and impact of the specialist model outcomes for students - for all learners e.g. target, at risk, priority, Maori and Gifted and Talented.
 Writing - setting specific targets for at-risk students.
 Using Storytelling PLD to enhance outcomes for students.
 Review all practices in Writing and align them with a school wide focus on storytelling and specific writing achievement.
-Effectiveness of pedagogy in writing evaluated.
-Increased achievement in cohort groups.
-Curriculum Design - Grow Waitaha (part of 20 schools initiative) and MOE.
-Curriculum Team to attend Grow Waitaha Hui (4) as part of consultation and development phase.
-Innovative curriculum design is developing.
+Documentation of the impact of Storytelling strategies across teams.
+Use a tuakana-teina model using staff expertise.
+Curriculum Design - working with community, Mataraka Mahaanui and PLD providers to create a framework for new local curriculum.
+Curriculum Team to integrate all survey data into a plan and framework for curriculum with facilitation from PLD providers Innovative curriculum design is developing.

-Strategic Goal One 2020 - Community
+Strategic Goal One 2021 - Community

 Impact and Timings Actions Plans and Resourcing Expected Outcomes Consultation: create a planned approach to the community about special character and teaching and learning.
 Intentional forums/workshops and newsletter slots for information sharing.
 Closer connection of the school community to practices within the school that are directly linked to special character and student outcomes.
 Increased community voice in the development of our school.
 Hui: consult with whānau as the curriculum design process takes shape.
 Through korero create a shared language to enhance our understanding of Te Tiriti O Waitangi and how we reference it in all we do.
-Seek opportunities to engage with Tuahiwi mana whenua in 2020.
-Ways to be culturally responsive to our community.
+In 2021, seek opportunities to engage with Tuahiwi mana whenua from our marae visits in 2020 Explore: Ways to be culturally responsive to our community.
 Connect with our Ōpawaho roots through specific activities related to our cultural narrative.
 The increased use of Te Reo in our school.
 Increased engagement with whānau.
+Staff show increased confidence in the use and application of Te Reo in classes, in teams, across the school, in church services and in our community outreach programs.
 Celebration : Of the diversity of cultures at St Mark's School.
 Design events and activities based on community feedback that support this diversity.
 Cultural days, hui, hangi, matariki etc events mark our growing competency.
 Centenary 2021 - connect with our Alumni and wider family to bring the focus of these celebrations to a wide audience.
 Use the new Facebook page to connect with the community.
 The centenary will be well supported.